xenopus-anatomy/xao/doc/index.md

 Put copies of the `xenopus_anatomy` OBO and OWL files on [Xenbase FTP](http://www.xenbase.org/other/static/ftpDatafiles.jsp).

 A variety of external sites should then pick up the release automatically.
 A couple of days afterwards, check the sites listed on the [README](https://github.com/xenopus-anatomy/xao/blob/master/README.md#browsesearchmetadata) page.
-The XAO entry at [NCBO BioPortal](http://bioportal.bioontology.org/ontologies/XAO) must be manually updated by Xenbase staff.
 If any ontology metadata on [OBO Foundry](http://www.obofoundry.org/ontology/xao.html) needs to be updated, submit an [issue request](https://github.com/OBOFoundry/OBOFoundry.github.io/issues).